 5. Circulation Foundation

-About: The Circulation Foundation provides essential information to patients and their families, whilst raising awareness of vascular disease and the importance of healthy veins and arteries, to ensure we can lead longer, healthier lives.
+About: The Circulation Foundation provides essential information to clients and their families, whilst raising awareness of vascular disease and the importance of healthy veins and arteries, to ensure we can lead longer, healthier lives.

 Phone: 020 7205 7151